Estimated reading time: 5 minutes

 Ordinary expenses eligible for deduction with the actual expense method include mortgage interest, insurance, upgrades, and repairs.
 The actual expense method is tailored for home businesses that operate in residences with significant square footage.

 If you need to travel by automobile, plane, bus, or train for business purposes, you might be able to deduct certain travel expenses.
 Deductible expenses include but are not limited to plane fare, automobile mileage, parking fees, lodging, and meals.

 Office equipment deductions.

 Last on our list of deductions for home-based businesses is office equipment.
-After all, it would be impossible to run a business without office furniture and a computer, printer and telephone, and the like.
-Most types of office equipment are deductible in the year they are purchased under the Section 179 tax deduction, so ask your accountant about this special IRS provision.
+After all, it would be impossible to run a business without office furniture, a computer, a printer, a telephone, and the like.
+In addition, most types of office equipment are deductible in the year they are purchased under the Section 179 tax deduction, so ask your accountant about this special IRS provision.

-Running a home-based business frees up your time and enables you to have more control over your schedule.
+Running a home-based business frees up your time and gives you more control over your schedule.
 That means you will have time to stay on top of your income and expense records throughout the year.
-Keep all of your receipts in a folder, and use accounting software to record of your financial information.
-Cloud-based accounting software is a great option because it reduces paperwork and lets you pull real-time reports and track inventory, sales, and expenses.
+So keep your receipts in a folder, and use accounting software to record your financial information.
+Cloud-based accounting software is an excellent option because it reduces paperwork and lets you pull real-time reports and track inventory, sales, and expenses.
 Moreover, accounting software is more accurate than traditional spreadsheets because it has built-in formulas and categories.

-If you are diligent with your record keeping and do not fall behind, you will always have accurate books that are readily available.
+If you are diligent with your record-keeping and do not fall behind, you will always have accurate books readily available.
 In addition, you will not have to gather everything during tax season and race against the clock to prepare your tax return.
-Hurrying through this process is stressful and can result in errors on your tax return.
-In addition, documenting and recording your expenses will come in handy if your home-based business is ever audited by the IRS.
+Hurrying through this process can result in errors on your tax return.
+In addition, documenting and recording your expenses will come in handy if the IRS audits your home-based business.